Edward Helmore in New York

 Much attention was paid to Combs alleged days-long, drug-fueled “freak offs” that sound as if they could challenge anything Caligula could summon at Rome’s debauched height.

-“Combs abused and exploited women for years,” Williams said, including that Combs “used force, threats of force and coercion to cause victims to engage in extended sexual performance with male commercial ex workers, some of whom he transported or caused to be transported over state lines”, making it a federal case.
+“Combs abused and exploited women for years,” Williams said, including that Combs “used force, threats of force and coercion to cause victims to engage in extended sexual performance with male commercial sex workers, some of whom he transported or caused to be transported over state lines”, making it a federal case.

 Anna Cominsky, director of the criminal defense clinic at New York Law School, cautions against being sidetracked by the salacious nature of the underlying allegations and alleged conduct.